axondeepseg/axondeepseg/docs/source/documentation.rst

    * - image_border_touching
      - Flag indicating if the axonmyelin objects touches the image border
    * - bbox_min_y
-     - Coordinate of the minimum y value of the bounding box (in pixels).
+     - Minimum y value of the bounding box (in pixels).
 This bound is inclusive.
    * - bbox_min_x
-     - Coordinate of the minimum x value of the bounding box (in pixels).
+     - Minimum x value of the bounding box (in pixels).
 This bound is inclusive.
    * - bbox_max_y
-     - Coordinate of the maximum y value of the bounding box (in pixels).
+     - Maximum y value of the bounding box (in pixels).
 This bound is exclusive.
    * - bbox_max_x
-     - Coordinate of the maximum x value of the bounding box (in pixels).
+     - Maximum x value of the bounding box (in pixels).
 This bound is exclusive.

 Jupyter notebooks
 -----------------